 In my experience, there are six core reasons people leave companies: they were sold the wrong role, they weren’t given a success plan, they didn’t have good manager communication, they didn’t get recognition, they didn’t have a growth plan, or they weren’t invested in.

-It’s important to set proper expectations for the role someone applies for.
+It’s important to set the right expectations for the role someone applies for.
 Say what they’ll have ownership over.
 If there are politics that prior people in this role had to overcome, mention those.
 Offer transparency in the role’s core challenges.
 Give the good, bad, and ugly.
 Without this, you may get the wrong person in the role.
 If someone wouldn’t have taken the role if they knew the truth, chances are they won’t stay there long.
 On the other hand, if someone comes into the role with the right frame of mind to conquer specific challenges, he or she may thrive.
 This is the first trust transaction between you and the candidate that sets him or her on the path to success.

 The second part of setting the right expectations involves company culture.
 I don’t mean “fun” when I say culture.
 Anyone who gets into a fun company won’t say, “Oh no!” and run away.
 What I mean is that for small and growing companies, it’s important to find someone with more than the right skills.
 Someone coming from a big company might not have experience in a fast-paced environment.
 They may not be comfortable with building their own processes and adapting to fast changes.
 If someone has big-company experience, ask for examples of the qualities you’re looking for in your culture.
 They might turn out to be a great fit.
 Oracle is a massive company, and yet internally it still functions like a startup, so a candidate from this environment may do great.
 Just ask.